 Figure 2.
 HIR cM vs. FIR cM for full-siblings and 3/4 siblings.
 The red line shows the best FIR cutoff value to use in order to differentiate between full-siblings and 3/4 siblings.

 It’s hard to imagine an improvement on the last method.
-But, then, Figures 1 & 2 show that a diagonal line would probably be a better predictor than a horizontal line.
+But, then, Figures 1 & 2 show that a diagonal line would probably be a better predictor than a horizontal line, which could be obtained by using a total IBD cutoff rather than HIR or FIR.
 It turns out that IBD sharing does provide us with more accurate results.
-A cutoff value of 3,126.2 cM will predict the right relationship 94.49% of the time.
-That line is drawn as a diagonal in Figure 3, since IBD amounts can be calculated by simply adding HIR and FIR values.
+A cutoff value of 3,126 cM will predict the right relationship 94.49% of the time.
+That IBD amount is shown by a diagonal line in Figure 3.

 Figure 3.
 HIR cM vs. FIR cM for full-siblings and 3/4 siblings.
 The red line shows the best IBD cutoff value to use in order to differentiate between full-siblings and 3/4 siblings.

 It seems as though a curved line—maybe one with a backwards “s” shape—would make an even better prediction.
 But I’m going to save that for another day.
 There is one more method I’d like to explore, though.
 K-means is a powerful machine learning technique used for clustering.
 I ran a k-means program on all one million data points.
 It turns out that it does only slightly better.
 The K-means algorithm predicts the correct sibling type 94.56% of the time.
 This is a slight improvement over using an IBD cutoff, but it probably isn’t worth it for a person to do a k-means cluster on one million data points and then check to see which cluster a match falls into.

 Figure 4.
 HIR cM vs. FIR cM for full-siblings and 3/4 siblings.
 Data points have been clustered by the k-means algorithm.
 Since the labels are predicted, not all labels are correct.